afragen/the-events-calendar-user-css/readme.txt

 Tags: events, user css, css, modern tribe, tribe Requires at least: 3.1
 Tested up to: 3.4.1
-Stable tag: 0.5.3
+Stable tag: 0.5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to allow users to add custom CSS without having to either copy all existing events.css or add the correct @import to their custom CSS.
+A plugin to allow users to add custom CSS without having to either copy all existing code from the core events.css or add the correct @import to their custom CSS.

 == Description ==